List of awards and nominations received by Scissor Sisters: UK Music Video Awards

 The UK Music Video Awards recognize "creativity and technical excellence" in music videos made within the United Kingdom.
 The music video for "Invisible Light" earned the group and director Roger Bellés an award for Best Art Direction and Design in a Video.
 Scissor Sisters have received one award from three nominations.

+Virgin Media Music Awards

+The Virgin Media Music Awards was the annual music awards run by Virgin Media.
+The winners was declared on its official site "Virgin Media".